edge-servers/immunity-network-topology/README.rst

     django-admin startapp sample_network_topology

-If you use the integration with openwisp-controller, you may want to extend also the integration app if you need::
+If you use the integration with immunity-controller, you may want to extend also the integration app if you need::

     django-admin startapp sample_integration_device